Rafael Devers Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the third-best in MLB.
+- The Twins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Twins' 3.59 team ERA ranks third among all league pitching staffs.
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.65).

-- The Twins give up the fifth-fewest home runs in baseball (72 total, one per game).
+- Twins pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).

-- His last time out was on Tuesday against the Milwaukee Brewers, when the righty went six innings, surrendering three earned runs while allowing four hits.
+- In his most recent time out on Wednesday, the righty went six innings against the Milwaukee Brewers, allowing two earned runs while surrendering six hits.

+- The 27-year-old has amassed an ERA of 2.65, with 8.4 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.